Start9Labs/btcpayserver-startos/docs/instructions.md

 Using these guides, setup a Feather wallet (recommended), then proceed to upload the wallet to BTCPay Server for your store by opening the store settings and finding the "Monero" tab across the top menu bar.

+**Note**: If you are unable to open Feather on macOS, go to System Settings > Privacy & Security and scroll to find where "Feather" was blocked becuase it is not from an identified developer > "Open Anyway" > Enter password > Select "Open" regardless of security warning.

 ## Setting up BTCPayServer Vault

 BTCPayServer Vault supports hardware wallet integrations for stores.
 To use, you must [install Vault](https://github.com/btcpayserver/BTCPayServer.Vault/releases) and run it on a laptop/desktop machine.
 Then, access your BTCPay Server service in a browser on the same device.